 CPL for paid LinkedIn advertising

 If you’re a B2B business that targets medium to enterprise-level clients, LinkedIn advertising can be incredibly effective (we recommend you try lead gen forms).
 LinkedIn has a ton of different advertising options, including boosting posts, image and carousel ads, message ads, and more.
 Since LinkedIn’s users are mostly made up of businesspeople, most of them share a common demographic.
 Because the demographic is more specific, LinkedIn makes you pay more for the high-quality leads that you will receive.
 On average, a lead from paid LinkedIn advertisements costs $75.
-On the high end, a lead can cost around $99, and on the low end, around $51.
+The high end, a lead can cost around $99.
+On the other hand, the low end, around $51.